D-Bits/Danabases-Blog/content/posts/2020-1-22-Postgres-Json.md

 Storing, and querying JSON data in a traditional, relational database like Postgres, is not only possible, but also practical.
-So, the next time you find yourself in one of those niche use-cases where you actually need to persistently store data in JSON, don't simply asume that you need to use a NoSQL DBMS, like MongoDB.
+So, the next time you find yourself in one of those niche use-cases where you actually need to persistently store data in JSON, don't simply assume that you need to use a NoSQL DBMS, like MongoDB.
 At least look into using Postgres, and its `JSONB` data type.
 I have also authored a [gist](https://gist.github.com/D-Bits/d0f5ef2f79839d6e814a235e14e9e418) on the topic.